ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.md

 2. Proof of work networks help provide the critical mass of cash flow that renewables need to be economically viable actually accelerating migration to green energy.
 3. Proof of work networks increasingly capture methane as an energy source reducing emissions to carbon-negative eventually.
 4. That proof of work blockchains use excessive "energy per transaction" is a false argument because one transaction on the blockchain may represent thousands of transactions made off-chain or in layer 2 systems.
-5. Proof of work is not "wasteful" from a human flourishing perspective as it provides security, hard money, and an incredible and unprecedented level of inviolable basic rights to people on a global scale.
+5. Proof of work networks are not "wasteful" when viewed from a perspective that values humanity's flourishing.
+They provide security, hard money, and an incredible and unprecedented level of inviolable basic rights to people on a global scale.
 6. Proof of work actually uses electricity that would be wasted anyway because miners are like ants eating crumbs, they don’t use the central sources of energy for humanity, but marginal discards.
 7. The "if you love proof of work, then you must hate the planet" tagline is actually the opposite because of all the reasons above!